Garth Brooks

-On January 20, 2021, Brooks performed "Amazing Grace" at the inauguration of Joe Biden.
-He said his performance was an opportunity "to serve" and is a "statement of unity."

 Early life and education

 Troyal Garth Brooks was born on February 7, 1962, in Tulsa, Oklahoma.
 He was the youngest child of Troyal Raymond Brooks Jr. (1931–2010), a draftsman for an oil company, and Colleen McElroy Carroll (1929–1999), a 1950s-era country singer of Irish ancestry who recorded on the Capitol Records label and appeared on Ozark Jubilee.
 This was the second marriage for each of his parents, giving Brooks four older half-siblings (Jim, Jerry, Mike, and Betsy).
 The couple had two children together, Kelly and Garth.
 At their home in Yukon, Oklahoma, the family hosted weekly talent nights.
 All of the children were required to participate, either by singing or doing skits.
 Brooks learned to play both the guitar and banjo.

 As a child, Brooks often sang in casual family settings, but his primary focus was athletics.
 In high school, he played football and baseball and ran track and field.
 He received a track scholarship to Oklahoma State University in Stillwater, where he competed in the javelin.
 At nights, he worked as a bouncer at a local bar and formed his own band, Santa Fe, learning to play whatever the college audience wanted.
 Brooks graduated in 1984 with a degree in advertising.
 His roommate, Ty England, later played guitar in his road band until going solo in 1995.